mangalaman93/simcon/README.md

 * penalty for each pm

 You can also use simcon Ruby script to generate input file with random workload.
-The script also llows you to run simulator and push output to spreadsheet.
+The script also allows you to run simulator and push output to spreadsheet.

 Output
 ------